 At the end of September, there was the question of what was happening with the 10-year Treasury.
-Two weeks later of volatility and second-guessing the Federal Reserve and the question is front and center again.
+A couple of weeks later of volatility and second-guessing the Federal Reserve and the question is front and center again.

 More realistically, it never went away except in the minds of traders and economists who might have thought everything was straightened out and a soft economic landing was just around the corner.